Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments: Methodology

-As outlined in Table \ref{tab:experiment_setup}, after specifying the global parameters $p$ and $\underline{r}$, we begin by partitioning items into three subsets: Treated, Untreated, and Placebo, with probabilities $p$, $p$, and $1-2p$, respectively.
-The intervention is only applied to the items in the Treated subset.
-Incorporating the Placebo subset serves a crucial purpose in maintaining experimental balance.
-Without a Placebo subset, when $p < 0.5$, the Untreated subset would be larger than the Treated subset, creating an asymmetric effect in step 3 of our design.
-Specifically, for queries in $Q^A$ for which we prioritize non-treated items, the larger Untreated pool would yield top-ranked items of higher average quality compared to the top-ranked items from the smaller Treated pool shown to $Q^B$.
-This imbalance would cause the recommender system's modification to impact $Q^A$ and $Q^B$ differently, confounding our ability to isolate the intervention's effect.
-The Placebo subset ensures that the Treated and Untreated are roughly equal in size, making the expected match quality per rank comparable between the two groups.
+In marketplace experiments, the probability of assignment to either treatment or control is typically well below 0.5, often on the order of a few percent, in order to limit opportunity costs and to mitigate potential negative effects on user experience if the new feature performs worse than the existing one \citep{ha2020counterfactual}.
+Without a Placebo subset, the Untreated subset would be substantially larger than the Treated subset.
+This would create an asymmetric effect in step 3 of our design.
+In particular, for queries in $Q^A$, where non-treated items are prioritized, the larger Untreated pool would produce top-ranked items of higher average quality than the top-ranked items drawn from the smaller Treated pool shown to $Q^B$.
+Such an imbalance would cause the recommender system modification to affect the two query groups differently, confounding the estimation of the intervention’s effect.